 Payment in full is required to reserve your spot in the course.
-Tuition is non-transferable and is payable by check, credit card, paypal or cash.
-Tuition covers Instructor fee, textbooks, syllabus, course equipment, and NASAR certification cards.
+Tuition is non-transferable and is payable by check, credit card, paypal, or money order.
+Tuition covers Instructor fee, syllabus license fee, course equipment, and NASAR certification cards.
 SRTC is not obligated to allow any student to attend a course until SRTC paperwork has been received, reviewed and approved by SRTC.
-A full refund will be given if we need to cancel the course for any reason.

 Payment in full is required to reserve your lodging for the course if you choose to utilize our lodging option.

 If a student cancels out of the course or withdrawals from a course: